o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 ![](/public/images/2018-10_suppdata-example-plot.png)

-You can even use this approach in sample code within your paper to make reproductions by readers easy and stable, because a publisher can [mint](https://www.helmholtz-berlin.de/zentrum/locations/bibliothek/dokumentationhaupt/veroeffentlichungsverzeichnis-kopie/doi-vergabe_en.html) a DOI before publication and it will always stay the same.

 ## Main takeaways

 Authoring submission-ready manuscripts for journals of Copernicus Publications just got a lot easier.
 Everybody who can write manuscripts with a word processor can learn quickly R Markdown and benefit from a preproducible data science workflow.
-Digital notebooks not only improve day-to-day research habits, but are suitable for authoring high-quality scholarly manuscripts and graphics.
+Digital notebooks not only improve day-to-day research habits, but the same workflow is suitable for authoring high-quality scholarly manuscripts and graphics.
 The interaction with the publisher is smooth thanks to the LaTeX submission format, but you never have to write any LaTeX.
 The workflow is based on an established [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_Open-Source_Software) software stack and embraces the idea of preproducibility and the principles of [Open Science](https://en.wikipedia.org/wiki/Open_science).
 The software is maintained by an active, growing, and welcoming community of researchers and developers with a [strong connection](https://www.r-spatial.org/) to the geospatial sciences.